JOB TITLE: Case Manager

 - Refer residents to educational opportunities, including college, specific skills training, etc., by maintaining contact with ESOL and GED agencies, college and university representatives, technical training schools, etc.

 - Connect families with needed and available community resources.
-Follow-up with clients and agencies as appropriate to document use/ success of referrals.
+Follow-up with clients and agencies as appropriate to document use/ success of referral.

 - Participate in weekly case management meetings and provide regular caseload progress reports to the Director of Resident Services and or other team members.